baldurk/renderdoc/docs/window/performance_counter_viewer.rst

 .. |save| image:: ../imgs/icons/save.png

-Clicking the |save| button lets you save the results of the counters as csv.
+Clicking the |save| button lets you save the results of the counters as CSV.